Help Your Clients Plan a Big Wedding on a Small Budget

-- Don't use limousines.
-If needed, a friend can drive the couple wherever they need to go.
-Alternately, you might advise your clients to rent a unique car for leaving the reception -- even at a couple hundred dollars, it's significantly less than a chauffeured vehicle!
-(If borrowed, the cost is nonexistent!)
+- Don't Use Limousines: If needed, a friend can drive the couple wherever they need to go.
+Alternately, you might advise your clients to rent a unique car for leaving the reception; even at a couple hundred dollars, it's significantly less than a chauffeured vehicle (and if borrowed, the cost is nonexistent).

-- Cut way down on the flowers.
-Bridesmaids can carry a single, elegant stem or a tiny "kissing ball" instead of an elaborate bouquet.
+- Cut Way Down on the Flowers: Bridesmaids can carry a single, elegant stem or a tiny "kissing ball" instead of an elaborate bouquet.
 Groomsmen can wear boutonnieres of greenery rather than costly blooms.
-Tables can be made look just as festive with centerpieces made of wrought iron-style candelabras (often less than $15 apiece) as they would with huge floral sprays.
+Tables can be made to look just as festive with centerpieces made of wrought iron-style candelabras (often less than $15 each) as they would with huge floral sprays.
 Less conventional decorative touches, such as branches or berries, can be just as elegant and striking as the traditional flowers would be, at a fraction of the cost.
 If the simplified décor is part of an overall event theme, no one will know the couple had a tight budget.

 Use Your Clients' Resources

 Almost everyone knows someone with a knack for making things.
-Perhaps the bride or groom have an aunt who's a fabulous baker -- a traditional wedding cake may be too big a challenge, but what about cute wedding cupcakes?
+Perhaps the bride or groom has an aunt who's a fabulous baker; a traditional wedding cake may be too big a challenge, but what about cute wedding cupcakes?
 These are very trendy even at high-dollar weddings.
-A friend can be ordained online to perform the ceremony, saving anywhere from $300-$800.
-Just be sure to check the legal requirements for officiants in the state where the wedding is taking place!
+A friend can be ordained online to perform the ceremony, saving anywhere from $300 to $800.
+Just be sure to check the legal requirements for officiants in the state where the wedding is taking place.